SDU-W-ZhangLab/BSFate/README.md

 ## **Authors**

-BSfate was developed in the Zhang lab by Naiqian Zhang,Wenchao Xiu,Yong Zhang,Yumiao Hou,Junchao Wang.
+BSFate was developed in the Zhang lab by Naiqian Zhang,Yumiao Hou, Wenchao Xiu, Junchao Wang, Ling Sun, Yisheng Huang, Yong Zhang, Naiqian Zhang
 ## **Contact**

 If you have any questions, please contact the BSfate team at nqzhang@email.sdu.edu.cn